 - the ability to list the child as a dependent for tax purposes

 - the right to be able to visit with and have possession of your child

 - the right to have a say in whether your child is adopted

-From my experiences with clients I can say that even though it can be a little intimidating using the Courts to create an Order that mandates you pay a certain amount of money to the child’s mother or requires you to have a set amount of visitation with the child, it surely beats the alternative.
+From my experiences with clients I can say that even though it can be a little intimidating using the Courts to create an Order that mandates you pay a certain amount of money to the child’s mother or requires you to have a set amount of visitation with the child, it sure beats the alternative.

-By this I mean that fathers will typically contribute to the financial well being of their child without ever being told by a Court that they have to do so.
+By this, I mean that fathers will typically contribute to the financial well being of their child without ever being told by a Court that they have to do so.
 The idea that most dads are deadbeats who have little to no regard for their child or the child’s mother is not true from my experience.

 Benefits to the Father of establishing paternity in Texas

 The benefit of going to court and getting the paternal relationship legally recognized by the State and receiving Orders on child support and possession are incredible.
 First, getting yourself locked into a child support payment means that there is no question as to how much you have to pay, how often you have to pay it and to whom the money is to be paid.